 They may include:

-- FICO 8 Credit Score Monitoring based on your Equifax credit report (Citi provides this for some of their cards)
+- FICO Score 8 monitoring based on your Equifax credit report (Citi provides this for some of its cards)

 - An Extended Warranty to double the manufacturer’s warranty on eligible items, for warranties of up to one 24 months